CCF: Software and Hardware Foundations (SHF)

 Sankar Basu is a permanent member of NSF scientific staff and is a program Director.
 He came to NSF from the IBM T. J. Watson Research Center at the beginning of fiscal year 2003.
 After receiving a PhD from the University of Pittsburgh he served on the faculty of Stevens Institute of Technology, where he taught and conducted funded research (Air-Force, NSF), and for a brief period was with the Naval Underwater Systems Center, CT as a visiting senior scientist.
 He has visited the Ruhr University, Bochum, Germany as an Alexander von Humboldt fellow, and the MIT Laboratory for Information and Decision Systems (LIDS) for extended periods.
 During the summer of 2012 he was a science advisor to the US Embassy in Berlin, Germany as a State Department Embassy Science Fellow.

 At NSF his primary responsibilities include Design automation for Micro and Nano-systems, which includes nano-computing architectures, VLSI CAD, Cyber Physical Systems (CPS) etc. In addition, he participates in interdisciplinary NSF program on the National Nanotechnology Initiative (NNI), and in the past has participated in the Interactions between Mathematics and Computer Science (MCS), Science of Learning Centers (SLC) Program and the Information Technology Research (ITR) program.
 In this latter capacity, he was also involved in projects related to machine learning and pattern analysis.
 He served on the National Science and Technology (NSTC) Committee, Office of Science and Technology Policy (OSTP) on Biometrics.
-He played leading role in organizing the NSF/SRC cross-agency joint initiatives on the "Multicore Chip Design & Architecture" during Fiscal year 2009, the "Failure Resistant Systems" during the Fiscal year 2012, and most recently the "Energy Efficicient Computing: from Devices to Architectures (E2CDA)", in which the Engineering Directorate as well as the CISE Directorate participated from the NSF side.
+He played leading role in organizing the NSF/SRC cross-agency joint initiatives on the "Multicore Chip Design & Architecture" during Fiscal year 2009, the "Failure Resistant Systems" during the Fiscal year 2012, and the "Energy Efficicient Computing: from Devices to Architectures (E2CDA)" during the Fiscal year 2016-17.

 Dr. Basu's past research interests had been in the analytical aspects circuits, systems and signal processing.
 At IBM, he worked on statistical machine learning, speech and multimedia data retrieval, and has extensively published on filter synthesis, image processing, nonlinear modeling techniques.
 An author/coauthor of over one hundred refereed publications including two special volumes on wavelets and filter banks, he was keynote speakers at the First International Workshop on n-D systems (NDS) 1998 in Lagow, Poland as well as at NDS2000 on Czocha Castle, Poland.
 He holds 10 US Patents.